Bonus content from the April 2010 AFI magazine article Slugs in the Reef Tank.

 The sea slugs are indeed as interesting as they are beautiful!

 Want to read the full story?
-Pick up the April 2010 issue of Aquarium Fish International, or subscribe to get 12 months of articles just like this.
+Pick up the April 2010 issue of Aquarium Fish International.

 Give us your opinion on